afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w4-notes.md

 ## Appendices

 - Configurations space (C-space) : the space of all configurations, representations of all the positions of the robot
-- Degree of Freedom(DoF) : the dimension of C-space
+- Degree of freedom (dof) : the dimension of C-space
   - $dof = \Sigma n - k$
     - where :
       - $n$ is the number of coordinates
       - k : the independent constraint
+- `Holonomic Constraint` :
+  - constraint on configuration (C-space)
+  - reduces the `dof` of the C-space of the robot
+- `NonHolonomic Constraint` :
+  - constraint on velocity
+  - reduces the the space of possibles velocities, but doesnot reduce the C-space